Sexual Abuse in the U.S.

 Sexual abuse is a big problem in America, and currently, there are more than half a million registered sex offenders.
 If that number wasn’t staggering enough, consider that those are only the ones that have been caught and registered; who knows how many more lurk in the shadows and have yet to found.

 Child sexual abuse is among the worst and stories of clergy sexually abusing minors are in the news often.
 Recently Washington’s archbishop releases a list of 31 clergymen who have been accused of sexual abuse of children over the past seventy years.
 The release of the list is part of the new “complete transparency” program for accountability.
 Only fourteen of these 31 are still alive, and only eighteen were ever brought up on charges.
+Use Washington state criminal records to find out if they are in your neighborhood.

 The list of names came from a letter that Cardinal Donald Wuerl wrote to the clergy before his resignation.
 In the letter, 28 clergymen were named and three priests.
 The letter goes on to insist “there has not been an incident of abuse of a minor by a priest of the archdiocese in almost two decades.”
 However, this has not been confirmed through the church, and there may be victims who have yet to come forth.